 Rodents often eat, damage, or contaminate (with urine, droppings, and hair) tons of stored food items, including grain, flour, cereals, sugar, vegetables, fruit, nuts, meat, animal feed, pet food, and any existing kind of stored edible material (Ebeling, 1975).
 The most damaging species in the U.S. are the commensal rodents and several species of voles.
 According to Hopf et al. (1976), cited by Brooks and Fiedler (1999), stored food losses to rodents in developing countries commonly range from 1% to 10%, but occasionally can be as high as 50%.
 Rodents typically contaminate far more stored grain than they consume.
 During a year, a single mouse will deposit several thousand pellets (droppings) and about one pint of urine (Hygnstrom, 1995).
 The amount of rodent filth in stored grain is regulated by FDA and USDA: two or more rodent pellets or equivalent quantity of other animal filth per 1000 grams of grain reduces its quality to "U.S. Sample Grade," which can only be used for livestock feed (Brown, 1994; Hygnstrom, 1995).
+While the numbers of rodent droppings found at any one time cannot be correlated with rodent population density, the rate of dropping accumulation can provide a relative census tool (Frantz and Davis, 1991).
+The appearance of fresh droppings is indicative of an active infestation.
 Although damage to stored food by rodents is not nearly as high in the U.S. as in developing countries, some losses do occur.
 The rodent damage to stored grain resulting from feeding and contamination was estimated at \$8.4 million per year in Nebraska alone (Hygnstrom, 1995).
 Such levels occur although efforts to mitigate rodent damage commonly are employed in the United States